The story of how Theodore Roosevelt came to be President while staying in the Adirondacks.

 But the man famous for saying, “Get action.
 Do things; be sane; don't fritter away your time; create, act, take a place wherever you are and be somebody; get action," couldn't wait until morning to set out for North Creek, an 80-mile journey to meet a train that would take him eventually to Buffalo.

-Once at North Creek, a bustling town at the time due to the construction of a railroad that would soon connect the remote area to Albany and points beyond, he took the fastest train connections for Buffalo and fulfilled his constitutional duty as the 26th President of the United States.
+Arriving at North Creek, Teddy Roosevelt learned McKinley had died, and he would become the next President of the United States.
+North Creek was a bustling town at the time due to the construction of a railroad that would soon connect the remote area to Albany and points beyond.
+He took the fastest train connection for Buffalo and was officially sworn in, fulfilling his constitutional duty as the 26th President of the United States.

-It was a remarkable journey for an even more remarkable man, whose legacy continues to inspire us today.
+It was a remarkable journey for an even more extraordinary man whose legacy continues to inspire us today.
 His ride through the Adirondacks reminds us that courage, intelligence, and perseverance can help us achieve anything.

 Previous